 The United States has made it a national priority to develop strategic plans to coordinate preparedness and response efforts at the federal, state, and local levels.
 A relatively small but critical aspect of these plans calls for the utilization of the National Disaster Medical System’s (NDMS) civilian-based medical teams, to assist state and local governments in the event of a pandemic.
 Generally, past deployments of these federal assets have had positive results; however, the reliance on these civilian-based medical teams for response in a pandemic is problematic.
 The medical professionals who primarily comprise the team may be more reluctant to participate in a pandemic due to the increased health risks to themselves and their families.
 Moreover, the hospitals and medical systems that employ these civilian responders may be unwilling or unable to allow their participation in the federal response system.
 The federal government should reconsider its reliance on this civilian-based resource in the event of a pandemic, and focus instead on enhancing existing state and local public health and medical capabilities and resources.

 A pandemic occurs when a new influenza virus manifests itself, and is spread easily from human to human through coughing and sneezing.
 Because there is no immunity to this virus, the severity of the illness is significantly increased.
 While influenza pandemics are rare, occurring three times in the previous century (in 1918, 1957, and 1968), they have the potential to cause more death and illness than any other public health threat.
 According to the Congressional Budget Office (CBO), a 1918-scale pandemic would sicken approximately ninety million people and kill two million more in the U.S. alone.
-1 “Almost ten million people could be hospitalized during the course of the pandemic, which may take more than a year to evolve.”
 2 Modeling based on the more conservative 1957 pandemic projects more than 200,000 deaths and over 800,000 hospitalizations within the United States.
 3

 A pandemic is certain to occur, but when and how it will manifest is unknown.
 Currently, within the scientific and public health communities, there is particular concern with the virus H5N1.
 Commonly referred to as “avian” or “bird flu,” H5N1 is a strain of influenza that has primarily infected wild and domestic birds in Asia and parts of Europe.
 As the birds migrate, the virus spreads to bird populations in other countries.
 “Most cases of avian influenza infection in humans have resulted from direct or close contact with infected poultry or surfaces contaminated with secretions and excretions from infected birds.”
 4 According to the World Health Organization, as of May 7, 2007 there have been 291 confirmed cases with 172 deaths.
 5 “Of additional concern are the few instances where secondary transmission from person to person may have occurred.
 Given these events, we are currently in a Pandemic Alert Phase 3, defined by WHO as ‘human infections with a new subtype but no human-to-human spread or at most rare instances of spread to a close contact.’”
 6 The rapid global spread of the H5N1 virus, the potential human-to-human transmission, and the potentially devastating consequences have created a sense of urgency within the U.S. government to assess various response capabilities and develop effective preparedness measures.
 Unfortunately, the need to develop those measures quickly has caused the federal government to overlook or ignore the reality that existing NDMS resources are inadequate to meet the demands a pandemic would place on them.